-Fighter's History is a 2D fighting game developed and released by Data East for arcades in 1993.
+Fighter's History is a 2D fighting game developed and released by Data East for arcades on March 1993.

-One of the main features of this game is that in order to dizzy an opponent, the player must attack the opponent's weak position (which differs per character and can be head, chest, or legs).
+One of the main features of this game is that in order to dizzy an opponent, the player must attack the opponent's weak position, which depending on the fighter can be the upper, middle, or lower sections of their body.
 Clothing representing the weak position glow as it's attacked until it breaks, dizzying the opponent.
-It's also known for including one of Data East's earlier characters, the Russian strongman Karnov, as the game's final boss.
+The game is also known for including one of Data East's earlier characters, the Russian strongman Karnov, as the game's final boss.

-The game was later ported to the Super Nintendo Entertainment System worldwide a year later, adding features such as a Turbo speed setting and the ability to play as the two boss characters.
-The game also spawned two sequels: Fighter's History Dynamite for the Neo Geo in 1994 and the Japanese-exclusive Fighter's History: Mizoguchi Kiki Ippatsu!! for the SNES in 1995.
+The game was later ported to the Super Nintendo Entertainment System in Japan on May 27, 1994, with a worldwide release on August 1994.
+This version adds a Turbo speed setting and the ability to play as the two boss characters.
+The game also spawned two sequels: Fighter's History Dynamite for the Neo Geo in 1994 and the Japanese-exclusive Fighter's History: Mizoguchi Kiki Ippatsu!! for the Super Famicom in 1995.

 Coincidentally, Data East USA has been in court involving a fighting game in the 1980s, claiming that Epyx licensed and distributed World Karate Championship (better known as International Karate), which they believe infringed on their fighting game (Karate Champ).
 The game names were similar, combatants wore white and red outfits, referees looked the same in-game, the moves were similar, and the scoring mechanisms were the same.
 However, the court judged that these similarities encompassed "the idea of karate" (they were the elements of a karate video game) and was not protected by copyright.
 Due to this, Data East lost the case.